ember-learn/handbook/ember-releases.md

 2. Check if any of the deprecations listed under "Upcoming Features" are part of the new release
 3. Find the relevant deprecation in `https://github.com/ember-learn/deprecation-app/tree/master/content`
 4. Update `since: "Upcoming Features"` in the frontmatter to the respective release in the `v3.12` format.
 5. Merge and confirm changes on the live website

+## 6. Upgrade Guide

+1. Clone [upgrade-guide](https://github.com/ember-learn/upgrade-guide) and run `yarn install`.
+(You can run `ember serve` and visit [http://localhost:4200](http://localhost:4200) to see your changes take effect.)
+2. Run `ember generate upgrade-notes <VERSION>` (e.g. `ember g upgrade-notes 3.25`) to create 3 Markdown files.
+3. Edit the files by recording features and deprecations.
+You can find short descriptions for features and deprecations in the release blog post.
+(See [step 3](#3-release-blog-post))
+4. Edit the `app/utils/ember-versions.js` file.
+Append the release version to the end of the array.
+5. Run `yarn lint` and `yarn test`.
+(You will likely need to update 1 test assertion.
+It checks how many features and deprecations can be seen since Ember 3.15 release.)
+6. Open a pull request, then merge it.

-## 6. Glitch Ember starter
+## 7. Glitch Ember starter

 Since generating a new application using ember-cli made Glitch run out of memory, the application is cloned from [ember-new-output](https://github.com/ember-cli/ember-new-output).